AlternateParts/alternateparts.github.io/_posts/2020-07-19-cutting-stock-problem.md

 ## CSP Tool - to plan the cuts
 Let us plan for cuts with the help a tool.
-I designed this simple tool to solve Cutting Stock Problem which is free to use and available at
+We designed this simple open source tool to solve Cutting Stock Problem which is free to use and available at

 > ### <a href="https://alternate.parts/csp">https://alternate.parts/csp</a>